mansinit/plotly_dashboard/README.md

 # plotly_dashboard
- This repo is a flask web application on tweets which have visualization and nlp analysis
+ This repo is a flask web application on tweets.
+I have a raw file which contains 20k tweets with sentiments and topic modeling on it.
+So I created a flask application which have visualizations such as wordcloud, bigrams and so on.